malcolmwilson8/malcolmwilson8/README.md

 # Hi there 👋!
 I'm Malcolm (he/him).

 I completed a part-time web development bootcamp in 2023 with [Founders and Coders](https://learn.foundersandcoders.com/), and greatly enjoyed learning all things front-end.
 Take a look at my past projects!
-In my spare time I moonlight as a skateboarder, 3d art-maker, and (bedroom) music producer/DJ 💽.
+In my spare time I moonlight as a skateboarder, 3d art-maker, and eclectic music enjoyer 💽.

 ## A bit more about me